helensz98/Interactive-Lab-Hub/Lab 5/README.md

 I included qwiic button to let users decide when to take a selfie.
 If all users present in the video are smiling, then the system will give a countdown "Three, two, one, cheese!".
 Hwoever, if anyone is not smiling, then the system will say "give me a smile."

-The device is designed as such:
+The device is a raspberry pi version selfie stick and should look like the product as follows:

 <img src="https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Lab%205/selfie.jpg"  width="400"/>